 They say silence is golden.
-Well, whoever said this certainly didn’t have a toddler or young child in their life!
-Anytime my little girl goes silent, I can’t appreciate the little break because I’m just a wee bit suspicious.
-There’s also a lot of pressure for parents in this modern age.
+Whoever said this certainly didn’t have a toddler or young child in their life!
+Anytime my little girl goes silent, I can’t appreciate the little break because I’m just a little suspicious.
+There’s also a lot of pressure on parents in this modern age.
 Unstructured playtime might feel a little scary because there is no “end goal” or focus.
-However, what your child gets from independent play is just as important as child sensory lessons, gymnastics, dance, tutoring, and other hobbies or classes to extend their skills.
+However, what your child gets from independent play is just as important as sensory lessons, gymnastics, dance, tutoring, and other hobbies or classes to extend their skills.

-Although activities aimed at developing your child’s cognitive and physical skills are very admirable and prepares them well for the structured environment of school, our kids actually need the opportunity for independent free play to promote their communication skills, problem-solving, creativity, self-regulation, and general wellbeing.
+Activities to develop your child’s cognitive and physical skills are admirable and prepare them well for the structured school environment.
+Still, our kids need independent free play to promote their communication skills, problem-solving, creativity, self-regulation, and general well-being.

 How does independent play benefit our kids?

-Although it might feel counterintuitive to promote and allow independent play or play that’s devoid of adult input, or activities that don’t have any developmental targets/outcomes, etc., our children need to play without our influence.
+Although it might feel counterintuitive to promote and allow independent play or play devoid of adult input or activities that don’t have developmental targets/outcomes, etc., our children need to play without our influence.
 Children primarily communicate their needs through play.
-It allows them to express themselves in a symbolic way.
+It allows them to express themselves symbolically.
 Children use play to process and explore things before they have the words to express themselves.

-When we give our kids the chance to structure their own activities and playtime, it allows them to work at their own pace and to work on things they feel are important (not the things we decide are important) or to find a solution to a problem.
+Giving our kids a chance to structure their activities and playtime allows them to work at their own pace and to work on things they feel are important (not the things we decide are important) or to find a solution to a problem.
 This is called autonomy.
-Autonomy instills a sense of pride, independence, self-worth, and self-efficacy (a belief that they are capable of achievement).
+Autonomy instills a sense of pride, independence, self-worth, and self-efficacy (believing they can achieve).
 This resulting belief in themselves is incredibly important for positive emotional and mental health.

 4 Strategies to Help Your Child Play Independently